Diversify and Disambiguate: Learning From Underspecified Data: Diversify and Disambiguate

 \subsection{\Dis: Select the Best Head}

-Once we have learned a diverse set of functions that all achieve good training performance, we need to disambiguate by selecting one of the functions.
-This disambiguation stage requires information beyond the given source and target datasets.
-For example, once our model has learned both the animal and background classifiers for the cow-camel task, we can quickly see which is right by asking for the ground-truth label of an image of a cow in the desert.
-In \cref{app:gen_bound}, we show a tight generalization bound of the label efficiency of head selection that depends on the number of heads and the difference between the best and second best head.
+After learning a diverse set of functions that all achieve good training performance in the \Div stage, we \Dis by selecting one of the functions.
+For example, once our model has learned both the animal and background classifiers for the cow-camel task, we can quickly see which is right by observing the ground-truth label of an image of a cow in the desert.
+As such an example is not present in the given labeled source or unlabeled target data, this stage requires information beyond what was used in the first stage.
 We now present three different strategies for head selection during the \Dis stage.

 \textbf{Active querying.} To select the best head with a minimal amount of supervision, we propose an active querying procedure, in which the model acquires labels for the most informative subset of the unlabeled target dataset $\Dt$.
-Since larger difference in predictions indicates more information for disambiguation, we sort each target datapoint $x \in \Dt$ according to the total distance between head predictions
+Since larger difference in predictions indicates more information for disambiguation, we sort each target datapoint $x \in \Dt$ according to the total distance between head predictions $ \sum_{i \neq j}\left| f_i(x) - f_j(x) \right|$.
 We select a small subset of the target dataset, which has the $m$ datapoints (i.e. $m \ll |\Dt|$) with the highest value of this metric.
 We measure the accuracy of each of the $N$ heads with respect to this labeled set and select the head with the highest accuracy.

 \textbf{Random querying.} A related alternative to the active querying strategy is random querying, in which we label a random subset of the target dataset $\Dt$.
 Beyond its simplicity, an advantage of this procedure is that one can perform labeling in advance, because the datapoints to be labeled do not depend on the results of the \Div stage.
 However, random querying is substantially less label-efficient than active querying because the set will likely include unambiguous datapoints for which labels are less informative for head selection.